-It’s been a wild week in the world of social media.
-Twitter banned about 45,000 accounts, most notably that of United States President Donald Trump.
+We’ve seen some wild times in the world of social media.
+In January 2021, Twitter banned about 45,000 accounts, most notably that of United States President Donald Trump.
 Shortly thereafter, Apple and Google banned the social media app Parler from their respective app markets.
+Then again in late 2022, it happened again — this time on Instagram, and this time on accident.
+Instagram suspended numerous accounts for seemingly no reason.
+They did later acknowledge the issue and restore the accounts, but not before leaving their users in the lurch for a few days.
 While each of these companies was well within their rights to make these choices, the decisions have ignited a firestorm on social media about censorship and free speech.
 So what’s the solution?
 Don’t rely on another company for your only platform, but own one yourself instead.

 What’s this all about?